Hello, Class! Welcome to Deep Dish 101.

 We may never know for certain.

-Some have suggested that neither Ike Sewell nor Ric Riccardo had much experience in the kitchen, and that it’s very likely that Rudy Malnati had a lot to do with it.
-Others have made the claim that long time Pizzeria Uno Chef Alice May Redmond had something to do with it, but as many articles state that she had left for Gino’s East after 17 years at Pizzeria Uno (1966), the math doesn’t quite add up.
+Some have suggested that neither Ike Sewell nor Ric Riccardo had much experience in the kitchen, although one source claims deep dish was based on one of Riccardo’s family recipes.
+Some believe that it’s very likely that Rudy Malnati had a lot to do with it.
+Others have made the claim that long time Pizzeria Uno Chef Alice May Redmond had something to do with it, but as many articles state that she had left for Gino’s East after 17 years at Pizzeria Uno (1966) – the math doesn’t quite add up, though it’s entirely possible that some or all of the people I’ve just mentioned had some part in adjusting the recipe.

 Rudy’s relatives maintain that Malnati was instrumental in the development of the very first deep dish pizza.
 Lou Malnati may be the best evidence for that, having worked at Pizzeria Uno for years with his father, later managing Pizzeria Due in 1955, and then in 1971, opening his own pizzeria in Lincolnwood.